Import Restrictions

 Import Licensing

 Sri Lanka requires import licenses for more than 400 items at the six-digit level of the Harmonized Tariff Schedule, mostly for health, environment, and national security reasons.
 Importers must pay a fee to receive an import license.
-Import licenses for meat products may be required based on the health or disease status of livestock in the particular country or area.
+Import licenses for meat products may be required based on the health or disease status of livestock in the country or area.

 Approval is at the discretion of the regulators; no standard practices are followed, and requirements can vary.
 Regulators entrusted with evaluating products to be imported often lack the capacity to make scientific determinations, and a zero-risk policy is followed in lieu of scientific rationale.
 Import of telecommunication equipment requires approval from the Telecommunications Regulatory Authority and a license issued by the import controller.
-Some items which are under Import Control License (ICL) are temporarily banned under the April 2020 import restrictions which are still applicable in 2022.
+Some items which are under Import Control License (ICL) are temporarily banned under the April 2020 import restrictions which is still applicable in 2022.

 Tea

 The Sri Lanka Tea Board regulates tea imports into Sri Lanka.
-Tea imports require a license; only bulk tea can be imported, and only registered tea exporters are allowed to import tea for value addition and re-export.
+Tea imports require a license, only bulk tea can be imported, and only registered tea exporters are allowed to import tea for value addition and re-export.
 Only certain varieties of tea can be imported for such purposes.
 When re-exporting, the packages should indicate, “Ceylon Tea blended with other origin teas.”

 Customs Barriers and Trade Facilitation